icopy-site/awesome/docs/awesome/awesome-javascript.md

 * [c3](https://github.com/c3js/c3) - D3-based reusable chart library.
 * [BabylonJS](https://github.com/BabylonJS/Babylon.js) - A framework for building 3D games with HTML 5 and WebGL.
 * [recharts](https://github.com/recharts/recharts) - Redefined chart library built with React and D3.
-* [GraphicsJS](https://www.graphicsjs.org) - A lightweight JavaScript graphics library with the intuitive API, based on SVG/VML technology.
+* [GraphicsJS](https://github.com/AnyChart/GraphicsJS) - A lightweight JavaScript graphics library with the intuitive API, based on SVG/VML technology.
 * [mxGraph](https://github.com/jgraph/mxgraph) - Diagramming library that enables interactive graph and charting applications to be quickly created that run natively in any major browser that is supported by its vendor.
+* [Frappe Charts](https://github.com/frappe/charts) - GitHub-inspired simple and modern SVG charts for the web with zero dependencies.
+* [Frappe Gantt](https://github.com/frappe/gantt) - A simple, interactive, modern gantt chart library for the web.

 There're also some great commercial libraries, like [amchart](https://www.amcharts.com/), [anychart](http://www.anychart.com), [plotly](https://plot.ly/), and [highchart](http://www.highcharts.com/).